Paula Dorf • Eye Primer • Eye Primer

 Age: 44-55 Skin: Normal, Fair, Cool Hair: Blond, Straight, Fine Eyes: Blue

-I have used this eye primer nearly every day (under powder shadows) for around 10 years, and I am just finishing my second pot.
+I have used this eye primer nearly every day (under powder shadows) for around 10 years, and I am just finishing my third pot.
 In my 30s, it kept my eye makeup from creasing, but now that I am in my 40s and have less oil on my lids, I love how it evens out my skin tone.
 This product definitely keeps my eyeshadow colors true.
-I just tap with my ring finger into the pot and then on my lids, blending well.
-You want to avoid putting on too much of this or risk the Casper the Friendly Ghost look.
-It works very well on my NW15/20 skin.
+I just tap my ring finger into the pot and then on my lids, blending well.
+You want to avoid putting on too much of this on lids or risk the Casper the Friendly Ghost look.
+It works very well on my NW15/20 skin, but I suspect it would be too light on medium tones and darker.